satellytes/satellytes.com/blog-posts/gather-metaverse-bump-each-other-2021.md

 We don't have a defined [netiquette](https://en.wikipedia.org/wiki/Etiquette_in_technology) for our daily work in Slack and related tools.
 That's because most people are comfortable and experienced working with the given online chats, videos, and other tools.

 That's problematic with Gather though, as the human interaction is much different in the Metaverse.
-Ideally, we can answer the following questions through a **Metaverse Netiquette**.
+Ideally, we can answer the following questions through a **Netiquette**.
 Here are some ideas of questions and answers.

 **What are the signs not to approach someone?** <br>